rafaelrosafu/package-tree/INSTRUCTIONS.md

 $ ./package-tree-test
 ```

-The tool will first tests for correctness, then try a robustness test.
+The tool will first run tests for correctness, then try a robustness test.
 Both should pass before you submit your solution to the challenge, and once they both pass you will see a message like this:
 ```
 ================
 All tests passed!